ziemen4/zkpoex/README.md

 **zkpoex** is a Rust-based toolkit for proving exploits using zero-knowledge proofs.
 Built on top of [risc0](https://risc0.com/), zkpoex leverages advanced cryptographic techniques to verify exploit execution without revealing sensitive details.
 The project is structured as a Cargo workspace with four main members: **host**, **methods**, **evm-runner** and **sc-owner**.

+Briefly, **zkpoex** as a protocol consists of two parties:

+The prover and the smart contract owner.

+The prover finds an exploit in the owner's smart contract and generates a zero-knowledge proof of the exploit execution.
+To do so, it shows that it knows some calldata that can be used to call the contract such that it breaks the contract's program specification.
+The prover can verify said proof and claim rewards automatically without need for a third party.

+The smart contract owner is responsible for deploying the verifier contract, setting up the program specification and defining the rewards for the prover.
+For more details, check out the [documentation](./docs/0.1.0/DOCS.md) and the following blogpost: [Trustless Bug Bounties with zkpoex: Proving Exploits without Revealing Them](https://ziemann.me/zkpoex/)

 ![zkpoex](assets/zkpoex.png)

 ---